 The long essay question requires students to choose from 1 of 3 essay topics.
 Each topic covers 3 periods from the curriculum, and the student must develop and support an argument with specific examples and information.

 For exam dates, refer to The College Board AP Calendar.

 AP World History is a challenging topic covering tons of information spanning from 600 B.C.E to present day.
 There are a good number of books out there, but many of them don’t pass muster.
-We’ve gone ahead and rounded up our list of the Best AP World History Books for 2019, to help you choose.
+We’ve gone ahead and rounded up our list of the Best AP World History review Books for 2020, to help you choose.

 Which book is right for you?
 It depends heavily on your particular circumstances.
 To recap our list of recommendations for different use cases: